MYavuzYAGIS/AssemblyNotes/IntrotoX 86/Intlx86notes.md

 thisis sometimes useful if you cannot figure out the inline asm syntaxt for the instruction you want to use, but you  know its opcodes(either from seeing them elseweher or reading the manual)

+__emit is for vscode and .byte is the gcc version.

 > **examples**

 ```